 From the ages of about 14 to 17, I learned by scouring web forums and watching YouTube videos.
 It wasn't much--but it was honest, unpretentious work.

 At 18, hesitantly, as if tasting a broth that had scalded me in the past, I started reading again.
 This time, I started reading books 3 times each, making notes where I disagreed, connecting the content to other things I'd read.
 I'd type up my notes.
 Then revisit them.
 Again.
 And.
 Again.
 I found though, that this method lent itself to number chasing.
 I'd set a topic I wanted to learn about, then read lots on it, taking lots of notes.
 In the end, I found myself racing to read books and understand their material more than to make insightful links and answer deep questions I had.
 Now, I find myself straddling a balance.
 I see books for what they are: a tool.
 I now set out with a few questions I want answered, and then assess which media will most clinically answer them.
 Sometimes the answer is a book, other times it's a documentary or a magazine article.
 So I sadly will not be able to end the year with some sexy statistic of how I read a book a week, because I think that's ultimately focusing on the wrong goal.

-The following is a list of books I have read since September 2019, or plan to read in the near future.
-In fact, most are those I read before September 2020, when schoolwork started to monopolize my time. w Books that I found particularly excellent or those that had a profound impact on me are highlighted in blue.
-Books that I am currently reading are highlighted in green.
+The following is a list of books I have read since the start of 2020, or those which I plan to read in the near future.
+Books that I found particularly excellent or those that had a profound impact on me are highlighted in blue.

 Energy, Climate, Environment